vyos/vyos-documentation/docs/configuration/system/syslog.rst

 If set, the domain part of the hostname is always sent, even within the same domain as the receiving system.

+.. cfgcmd:: system syslog global local-host-name <fqdn>

+Overwrites the local system host name used in syslogs.

 .. cfgcmd:: system rsyslog global facility <keyword> level <keyword>

 Filter syslog messages based on facility and level.